Last Updated: March 26, 2025

 How Long Does Debt Settlement Take?

 Depending on how much you owe and how much you can set aside, debt settlement can take between 2 and 4 years.
+Keep in mind that settled debt will stay on your credit report for some time, so it's important to weigh this factor in your decision.

 How Much Debt Do I Have to Have?